Product safety checklist for importers

 3. Check if the product is safe

-- has included instructions for (safe) use of the product in an understandable language
+- are instructions for (safe) use of the product in an understandable language included?
+Are they missing?
+If so, you must provide them before the product is sold.

-- has put the correct information on the label
+- is the correct information on the label?

 Do you not have enough information to determine whether the product meets the obligations?
 Then you must request this information from the manufacturer.